camunda/camunda-docs-manual/content/update/patch-level.md

 The Camunda engine already supports the DMN 1.3 namespace by default, so there are no more steps required to migrate.
 Make sure you have the latest version of [Camunda Modeler](https://camunda.com/download/modeler/) installed to edit DMN 1.3 files locally.

+## 7.12.5 to 7.12.6

+### Oracle JDBC Driver Removed from Camunda Docker Images

+The Docker images for Camunda 7.13 no longer provide an Oracle JDBC driver out of the box.
+If you relied on this, apply the strategy outlined in https://github.com/camunda/docker-camunda-bpm-platform#database-environment-variables: Add the driver to the container and configure the database settings manually by linking the configuration file into the container.

 # Full Distribution